PythonNut/virtualbox-remote-snapshots/README.md

 Snapshots can be taken while the guest is online.
 Transient VSS snapshots are used to ensure that the guest's disk file is crash-consistent.
-Support for fully consistent online snapshots is planned.
+Additionally, transient online VirtualBox snapshots ensure that the entire running state of the VM can be restored.

 Snapshot restores are incremental and resumable using a combination of `rsync` and `borg mount`.
 Since only modified blocks are transmitted, a recent snapshot can often be restored in under a minute, even over a slow WiFi connection.